Little Revolution, Alecky Blythe's political drama about the 2011 riots, will begin performances Aug. 26.

 Aug.
 26–Oct.
 4

 "In the summer of 2011, London was burning.
 Alecky Blythe took her Dictaphone to the streets.
-After the ground-breaking London Road (National Theatre), Alecky Blythe returns with a new play about the 2011 Riots.
+After the ground-breaking London Road ( National Theatre), Alecky Blythe returns with a new play about the 2011 Riots.
 For this world premiere production, she is reunited with director Joe Hill-Gibbins following their acclaimed production of The Girlfriend Experience (Young Vic/ Royal Court/ Drum Theatre Plymouth)."
+Our Town

 By Thornton Wilder